How to make WhatsApp opt-ins for businesses [GDPR info]

 Maintain detailed records of when and how consent was given.

-This is crucial for GDPR compliance.
-Ensure that the customer's agreement is stored securely and can be easily accessed or deleted if they ask.
+This is important for GDPR compliance.
+Make sure the customer's agreement is stored securely and can be easily accessed or deleted if they ask.

-You need to build subscribers to have a profitable, thriving WhatsApp channel.
+You need to build subscribers to have a thriving WhatsApp channel.

-There are many ways to encourage customers to opt in and you should use all of them 🐙:
+There are many ways to encourage customers to opt in and we recommending using as many of them as possible, for example:

-• Website popups: This is how our customers get most of their subscribers.
-They put a popup (powered by charles) permanently on their website.
+- Website popups: This is how our customers get many of their subscribers.
+Put a popup permanently on your website.
 This can be tailored to your brand and adapted for seasonal or sales events.
 Consider adding a 10% discount for subscribers.
-Many of our customers add WhatsApp opt-in popups on mobile and email opt-in popups on desktop – for a smoother customer journey.
+Many of our customers add WhatsApp opt-in popups on mobile and email opt-in popups on desktop – for an intuitive customer journey.

-• Thank you page on your website: After an order has been placed is the perfect time to ask for a WhatsApp opt-in.
-The customer is happy and excited to get their order.
-Offer them WhatsApp order updates.
+- Thank you page on your website: After an order has been placed is the perfect time to ask for a WhatsApp opt-in.
+Offer customers WhatsApp order updates.
 Most customers appreciate the ease and reassurance of getting updates in such an immediate channel.

-• In-store codes: put up QR codes that customers can scan to initiate a WhatsApp conversation, serving as an opt-in.
-Offer to send their receipt in WhatsApp.
+- In-store codes: put up QR codes that customers can scan to initiate a WhatsApp conversation, serving as an opt-in.
+Offer to send receipts in WhatsApp.

-• Ask for WhatsApp permission when getting email address: and vice versa, get email addresses when getting a WhatsApp opt-in.
-When you have both email and WhatsApp contact details, our customers see a customer lifetime value (CLV uplift of 25%).
+- Ask for WhatsApp permission when getting email address: and vice versa, get email addresses when getting a WhatsApp opt-in.

-• QR codes on your packaging: An order's just arrived?
-The perfect time to offer a leaflet for a discount off the customer's next purchase, or make the whole box into a QR code 😉
+- QR codes on your packaging: An order's just arrived?
+The perfect time to offer a leaflet for a discount off the customer's next purchase.

 See more in our article: Grow your WhatsApp audience.